kibertoad/layered-loader/README.md

     return results[0]
   }

   async getMany(keys: string[]): Promise<Record<string, any>[]> {
-        return this.db('classifiers')
-            .select('*')
-            .whereIn('id', keys.map(parseInt))
+    return this.db('classifiers').select('*').whereIn('id', keys.map(parseInt))
   }
 }

 const loader = new Loader<string>({
   // this cache will be checked first
   inMemoryCache: {
     cacheType: 'lru-object', // you can choose between lru and fifo caches, fifo being 10% slightly faster
     ttlInMsecs: 1000 * 60,
     maxItems: 100,
   },

   // this cache will be checked if in-memory one returns undefined
   asyncCache: new RedisCache(ioRedis, {
     json: true, // this instructs loader to serialize passed objects as string and deserialize them back to objects
     ttlInMsecs: 1000 * 60 * 10,
   }),

   // this will be used if neither cache has the requested data
-    dataSources: [new ClassifiersDataSource(db)]
+  dataSources: [new ClassifiersDataSource(db)],
 })

 // If cache is empty, but there is data in the DB, after this operation is completed, both caches will be populated